 This high smoke point means that neutral-tasting canola oil and refined olive oils are both suited to many types of high heat cooking, including frying, baking, roasting, and stir-frying.
 If you want to add the unique olive oil flavor, however, a high-quality EVOO is the oil for the job, even with the lower smoke point.
 You can even use it in baking, like this gluten-free lemon olive oil cake.

 Call us biased, but olive oil is the clear winner in this showdown.
 Not only does this type of oil add more flavor, but it has far more healthy unsaturated fats, bioactive compounds, and less unhealthy fats, so it's better for overall wellness.
+The minimal processing of extra virgin olive oil is also a factor for us, as it uses no solvents and less energy.
 Of course, canola oil is cheaper than olive oil, which makes it a sensible choice for deep-frying.

 While you may have both in your pantry, olive oil should be the oil to reach for in most occasions.